ubiquity6/MVSNet/README.md

-gcloud compute instances start deepmvs-vm  # starts the instance gcloud compute ssh deepmvs-vm --zone us-west1-b # connects to the instance cd MVSNet nohup python -m scripts.test_and_fuse --ckpt_step 1350000 --model_dir ./model --prob_threshold 0.05 --disp_threshold 0.2 --num_consistent 3 --test_folder_root /home/chrisheinrich/data/atlas2/ --no_test &
+gcloud compute instances start deepmvs-vm  # starts the instance gcloud compute ssh deepmvs-vm --zone us-west1-b # connects to the instance cd MVSNet nohup python -m scripts.test_and_fuse --ckpt_step 1350000 --model_dir ./model --prob_threshold 0.1 --disp_threshold 0.2 --num_consistent 3 --test_folder_root /home/chrisheinrich/data/atlas2/ --no_test &
 ```

-This woud run the test_and_fuse script which performs inference on all of the Atlas test data we have on that machine (you could add more), fuses the depth maps, and then uploads the results to sketchfab.
+This woud run our `test_and_fuse` script which performs inference on all of the Atlas test data we have on that machine (you could add more), fuses the depth maps, and then uploads the results to sketchfab.
 At the end of all this you can run:

 ```
 cat nohup.out
 ```

-to view the output, the last few lines of which will contain the URLs of the uploaded PLYs on sketchfab
+to view the output, the last few lines of which will contain the URLs of the uploaded PLYs on sketchfab.
+The prob_threshold and disp_threshold are arguments passed to fusibile for point cloud fusion.
+Heuristically speaking:
+* Higher prob_threshold leads to higher precision and lower recall
+* Lower disp_threshold leads to higher precision and lower recall
+* Higher num_consistent leads to higher precision and lower recall

+or vice versa.